 Young children learn many new skills over a short period.
 Physical activity is important for their development.
 As babies and toddlers have large heads compared to their bodies, this affects their balance and makes them more likely to fall.
 To help your child avoid serious injury from a fall, it is important to be aware of your child’s stage of development.

-- Babies under 1 year old fall while being carried by someone
+- Falls while being carried by someone

 - Falls from a bed, change table or other furniture